 The companies can do the Annual e – filing in 3 ways

 1. MCA21 portal through the Annual Filing process link.

-3. Company representative can contact any of the Certified Filing Centers (CFCs).
+3. Company representatives can contact any of the Certified Filing Centers (CFCs).

 New advancements in 2015

-Further a company which is not required to file its financial statement in XBRL format and is required to file its CFS would be able to do so in a separate form for CFS without additional fees.
+Further, a company that is not required to file its financial statement in XBRL format and is required to file its CFS would be able to do so in a separate form for CFS without additional fees.